-And while this definition means that just about any era could be considered "retro", the term is more commonly used to describe decor from the 1950's, 60's and 70's.
-Go back just a little farther and you're bridging more on vintage style, although the two styles can (and do!) frequently cross over.
+True retro style decorating actually encompasses several decades of styles and the term itself is used to describe almost any interior decorating themes that are influenced by trends and styles from the past.
+While this definition means that just about any era could be considered "retro," the term is more commonly used to describe decor from the 1950s, 60s, and 70s.
+If you go back farther, you're heading toward more on vintage style, although the two styles can (and do) frequently cross over.

-So, how can you bring retro style decorating into your home?
-Let's take a look at some common elements of this energizing decorating style:
+Bring retro style decorating into your home with some common elements of this energizing decorating style.

 Retro style furniture has an abstract feel to it, with each piece almost fighting for the limelight as the focal point of the room.
 Sofas are broad and elongated with multi-colored throw pillows for an added dash of color.
 Shiny chrome barstools with bright red seats draw your attention to a wet bar or diner-style kitchen while Mitt chairs and puzzle-piece ottomans provide unique seating for guests.

 This is one area where retro style decorating really goes over the top.
-When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyls, and crushed velvets.
+When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyl, and crushed velvet.
 Remember, everything is bold when you're decorating in the retro style so don't be afraid of textures.
 The more the better.

 Accents and Flooring